hanna-rodler/DailyQuests/README.md

 DailyQuests provides a user-friendly interface to manage tasks and view public holidays.
 The project is designed to be scalable and maintainable, with a focus on clean code and robust testing.

----

-To use this content, simply copy it and paste it into your project's `README.md` file.
-Modify it as necessary to include any additional project-specific information or instructions.